tidepool-org/uploader/docs/checklists/oneTouchVerio.md

 - `[ ]` ketone out-of-range value thresholds

 ## Notes
-- Units of smbg values are available in data protocol, but always reported in mg/dL
+- Display units of smbg values are available in data protocol, but always reported in mg/dL
 - HI/LO values are not described in spec, but user manual states that values above 600 and below 20 mg/dL are out-of-range, and are annotated as such

 ### No Tidepool Data Model Yet